kubernetes/kubernetes/docs/getting-started-guides/gce.md

 cluster/kube-up.sh
 ```

-The script above relies on Google Storage to stage the kuberntes release.
+The script above relies on Google Storage to stage the Kubernetes release.
 It
 then will start (by default) a single master VM along with 4 worker VMs.
 You
 can tweak some of these parameters by editing `cluster/gce/config-default.sh`